 Brussels

-Fancy hopping over to Belgium on your day trip from Paris?
+Fancy hopping over to Belgium on your day trip?
 The Belgian capital of Brussels is the perfect option.

 The Atomium is a short metro ride away from the centre of the city, as are the likes of the Magritte Museum and Mont des Arts (though the latter is just a steep stroll away, too).
 And, before you head back to Paris, make sure you stop by Delirium for a pint of the good stuff.
 I’m talking about Delirium Red, of course.